vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 **The Pitfall:** Writing code that assumes `boost::size(my_range)` is cheap inside a loop.
 This can accidentally turn an $O(N)$ algorithm into an $O(N^2)$ disaster.

 #### 5. Type Erasure Overhead with `any_range`
 Sometimes it is necessary to hide the complex template type of a range (e.g., when returning a range from a virtual function).
 Boost provides `any_range` for this purpose.
-However, `any_range` uses **Type Erasure** (similar to `std::function`), which involves virtual function calls for every increment and dereference.
+However, `any_range` uses **type erasure** (similar to `std::function`), which involves virtual function calls for every increment and dereference.
 **The Pitfall:** Using `any_range` in high-frequency, performance-critical inner loops.
 The overhead of virtual calls can be 10x slower than a direct template-based range.

 ### Summary Table: Pitfall vs. Solution